adlnet/xAPI-Spec/xAPI.md

 ###### New Agents and Activities

-An Activity Provider MAY send documents to any of the document APIs for activities and Agents that the LRS does not have prior knowledge of.
+An Activity Provider MAY send documents to any of the document APIs for Activities and Agents that the LRS does not have prior knowledge of.
 The LRS MUST NOT reject documents on the basis of not having prior knowledge of the Activity and/or Agent.